chrisberkhout/babushka-deps/README.markdown

 ## Status and scope

 In development.
-More to do...
-In particular:

-* MongoDB
-* ElasticSearch
+Should work.
+Some cleanup to do.

 These deps are for setting up a system and its accounts.
 They don't (or don't currently) handle: